intel/intel-extension-for-transformers/README.md

 ## 💁Collaborations

 Welcome to raise any interesting ideas on model compression techniques and LLM-based chatbot development!
-Feel free to reach [us](mailto:itrex.maintainers@intel.com) and look forward to our collaborations on Intel Extension for Transformers!
+Feel free to reach out to [us](mailto:itrex.maintainers@intel.com) and look forward to our collaborations on Intel Extension for Transformers!